Why I Became a Vegan-Feminist

 I began crying even louder; other families had already been watching, but now they were staring.
 My father was laughing at me.
 I petted her side and begged for her forgiveness.
 I felt like a monster.
 He laughed the whole way home.
 From that point on, I didn’t go back to his house unless I was forced or threatened to.

 My mother’s house wasn’t much better.
 I lived off of cereal and meat-free spaghetti.
 I had to work at the local Dairy Queen to be able to buy my own groceries the minute I turned 15.
+If I wanted to be vegan, it was up to me.

 During your teenage years, you begin to understand the world around you in ways you never considered before.
 I was a pretty girl, but I always looked young.
 That didn’t stop grown men from hollering at me when I was 15.
 I began to learn about liberal feminism and quickly agreed with all of the points.
 At 15, you want to please everybody, and you desperately want to fit in.
 I was incapable of evaluating moral philosophies on my own and was unable to understand the depths of what I was agreeing to on the surface.
 I quickly began calling myself a liberal feminist and spoke up against the injustices within the female student body in my high school.
+In my sophomore year, I was thrown out of English class for protesting the sexist dress code announcement.

 I also began to reflect on the day I met Daisy.
 I looked into the dairy industry after putting it off for so long.
 Turns out, cows don't magically make milk, and their suffering is beyond comprehension.
 I was disgusted with myself after seeing the torment, abuse, rape, slaughter, and other terrible feats these cows are forced through.
 I couldn’t believe what I was unknowingly contributing to, so I stopped.
 From that point on, I’ve been vegan.